 Want to learn how to make a gum paste rose?
 Here is my step by step tutorial for making basic gum paste roses with calyx and leaves.

-You can use my technique here to not only create a full bloom rose, but also to make half bloomed ones as well as the buds.
-The tutorial presented on this page is for a full bloom rose, but I do mention along the way, on the steps you need to take to create half bloom roses and the rose buds.
+You can use my technique here to not only create a full bloom rose but also to make half bloomed ones as well as the buds.
+The tutorial presented on this page is for a full bloom rose.
+However, I do mention along the way, the steps you need to take to create half bloom roses and the rosebuds.

-Gum Paste Rose Tutorial - Step by Step Guide
+How to Make Large Gum Paste Rose - Step by Step Tutorial

-These are the main supplies you need to make these pretty flowers:
+These are the main supplies you need to make these pretty sugar flowers:

 And this is how you assemble the gum paste rose:

-Next is preparing the floral wire.
-Depending on how long you want the wire on each flower to be ( I normally cut mine into 3 and use it for three flowers, but you can also cut it into 2 if you want longer wire on each flower), cut the 18 gauge floral wire and form a tiny loop on one end of each piece with your pliers.
+- Next is preparing the floral wire.
+Depending on how long you want the wire on each flower to be, cut the 18 gauge floral wire.
+Form a tiny loop on one end with your pliers.
+I normally cut mine into 3 and use them to make 3 flowers.
+But you can also cut it into 2 if you want longer wire on each flower).

-Once the wire is ready, you can start with the flowers.
-Take a small ball of pink gum paste, form it into a cone and insert the looped end of your wire into it.
-Before inserting the wire, dip it into fondant glue so that the wire is secured firmly to the gum paste cone.
+- Once the wire is ready, you can start with the flowers.
+Take a small ball of pink gum paste.
+Form it into a cone and insert the looped end of your wire into it.
+Before inserting the wire, dip it into fondant glue.
+This is so that the wire is secured firmly to the gum paste cone.
 Pinch the bottom neatly.